rdtmaster/compactbro/README.md

 You will need to "Add security exception" when visiting https://i.reddit.com for the first time.
 During these operations you will see a lot of security here-be-dragons-like warnings.
 In general it is safe to ignore them since you are dealing with certificates you just signed yourself, but note that you do everything at your own risk.

 ## V1 roadmap
-[x] View subs
+- [x] View subs
-[x] View Posts+comments
+- [x] View Posts+comments
-[x] Edit posts
+- [x] Edit posts
-[ ] Edit comments
+- [ ] Edit comments
-[ ] Handle more comments
+- [ ] Handle more comments
-[x] Comment under post and reply to comments
+- [x] Comment under post and reply to comments
-[ ] Delete comment
+- [ ] Delete comment
-[ ] Delete post
+- [ ] Delete post
-[x] Check inbox and display orange icon
+- [x] Check inbox and display orange icon
-[ ] View messages
+- [ ] View messages
-[ ] User overview
+- [ ] User overview
-[x] Coloreful post/comment flairs
+- [x] Coloreful post/comment flairs
-[x] User attrs (submitter, mod, admin)
+- [x] User attrs (submitter, mod, admin)
-[x] Image/video thumbnails
+- [x] Image/video thumbnails
-[ ] Mark NSFW, spoiler
+- [ ] Mark NSFW, spoiler
-[ ] Create good readme (partially complete)
+- [ ] Create good readme (partially complete)

 ## Roadmap for future versions
-[ ] Full support for DM messages
+- [ ] Full support for DM messages

-[ ] Submit new post
+- [ ] Submit new post

-[ ] Create sub
+- [ ] Create sub

-[ ] Open video links
+- [ ] Open video links

-[ ] Moderation
+- [ ] Moderation

-[ ] Caching
+- [ ] Caching
+- [ ] night mode

 ## Compatability and intentional decisions
+1. Javascript (e.g. frontend) has been completely re-written without use of `jQuery` library.
+Adopting reddit's codebase would be even harder then coding everything from scratch.
+Initial plan was to leave HTML and CSS untouched, but it was impossible
-1. Compactbro web interface supports Firefox 47.0 and server supports Windows 7x32.
+2. Compactbro web interface supports Firefox 47.0 and server supports Windows 7x32.
 Effort should be made to try and support older versions of Firefox.
 At no point should Compactbro ever drop Windows 7 (incl.32 bit) support or bump minimum supported browser version.
 If adding any new feature requires to raise those minimum system requirements, that feature should be forgotten.
-2. Compactbro assumes you are over 18 and are willing to view NSFW and spoiler content.
+3. Compactbro assumes you are over 18 and are willing to view NSFW and spoiler content.
 By using this software you confirm you reached that age and have no issue with adult materials.